OpenVoiceOS/community-docs/docs/install_intro.md

 # OpenVoiceOS

+**OVOS is only available for 64Bit systems.
+There are some required packages that are not available on 32Bit systems**

 [OpenVoiceOS](https://openvoiceos.org/) is an open source platform for smart speakers and other voice-centric devices.

 `ovos-core` is a backwards-compatible descendant of [Mycroft-core](https://github.com/MycroftAI/mycroft-core), the central component of Mycroft.
 It contains extensions and features not present upstream.

 All Mycroft Skills and Plugins should work normally with OVOS-core.

 `ovos-core` is fully modular.
 Furthermore, common components have been repackaged as plugins.
 That means it isn't just a great assistant on its own, but also a pretty small library!